ericacha/bookstore_drupal/README.txt

 By Erica Cha | May 15th, 2015

 This app contains a Book review content, displays the name of the book, author and ratings.
-Allows the only admin and user to create new book reviews.
+Allows the admin and user to create new book reviews and see specical announcements.

 Setup Instructions
 ------------------